rubenprietodiaz/gmxQtools/README.md

       pymodsim -n 3 -p [PDB]
       ```

-4. **Grid generation and ligand docking**: Create a grid to your specific requirements, and then proceed with ligand docking.
+4. **Grid generation and ligand docking**: Import pymodsim aligned protein and create a grid to your specific requirements.
+Then proceed with ligand docking.

 5. **Export files**:
     - Export selected poses as pdb files.
-    - Export GPCR as pdb file, save as protein.pdb.
+    - Export GPCR as pdb file.
+We recommend to name it protein.pdb (default for -p in next step).

 6. **Prepare system for PyMemDyn**: at this point you have multiple ligands (and/or diferent poses for same ligand) as pdb files with residue name 'UNK' and the protein.

 Execute 'setup_pym.py' in the directory containing all the files to create complexes between ligand and receptor, generate parameters of the ligands using [Ligpargen](https://github.com/Isra3l/ligpargen), and rename the files properly for PyMemDyn.

     ```bash
         setup_pym [-C CLUSTER] [-p PROTEIN]
                 [-l LIGAND] [-w WATERS]
                 [-i IONS] [--full_relax FULL_RELAX]
                 [--res RESTRAINT]

         -h, --help
                     show help message

         -C CLUSTER
                     Choose your cluster over the list.
                     You can add more by modifying the code.
         -p PROTEIN
                     PDB file of your protein
                     (default = protein.pdb)
         -l LIGAND
                     Ligand identifiers of ligand in pdb.
                     (default = UNK, from Maestro)

     Optional arguments for executing pymemdyn after this preparation:

         -w WATERS
                     Water identifiers of crystalized
                     water molecules present within
                     the PDB file.
         -i IONS
                     Ion identifiers of crystalized water
                     molecules present within the PDB file.

         --res [RESTRAINT]
                     Position restraints during MD production
                     run.
 Options: bw (Ballesteros-Weinstein
                     Restrained Relaxation - default),
                     ca (C-Alpha Restrained Relaxation)

         --full_relax [True/False]
                     Toggle for performing full MD relaxation.
                     If set to false, the run will finish after the initial relaxation (default = True)